Supritha-Amudhu/SocketProgramming/README.md

 8. The registered user now can select from options 0-7 to login and then perform operations.

 Steps to option 0 - Connect/Re-connect to server:
-1. In a terminal window, compile and run server.c.
+1. In a terminal window, compile and run Server.c.
-2. In a new terminal window, compile and run main.c.
+2. In a new terminal window, compile and run Client.c.
 3. Select option 0.
 4. Enter Username and password.
 Wait for validation.

 Steps to option 1 - Get user list:
-1. In a terminal window, compile and run server.c.
+1. In a terminal window, compile and run Server.c.
-2. In a new terminal window, compile and run main.c.
+2. In a new terminal window, compile and run Client.c.
 3. Select option 0.
 4. Enter Username and password.
 Wait for validation.
 5. After validation, choose option 1.

 Steps to option 2 - Send a message:
-1. In a terminal window, compile and run server.c.
+1. In a terminal window, compile and run Server.c.
-2. In a new terminal window, compile and run main.c.
+2. In a new terminal window, compile and run Client.c.
 3. Select option 0.
 4. Enter Username and password.
 Wait for validation.
 5. After validation, choose option 2.